Raspberry Beret: Designing the Boutique and Digital Experience Through User Research

 2

-The Cambridge and Allston stores serves two different audiences; female college students and elderly women.
+Raspberry Beret has two stores that serve different audiences; college and elderly women.

 Research